otus-kuber-2021-03/yevhenhnes_platform/README.md

 # yevhenhnes_platform
 yevhenhnes Platform repository
-This Commit Dor Pull Only!
+This Commit Dor Pull Only!!